 3. Marketing through Social media

-Even as Account Based Marketing is more about direct marketing, developing contacts in the target industry and using influencers to get across to potential companies, social media platform can be effectively utilized along with other strategies.
+Even as Account-Based Marketing is more about direct marketing, developing contacts in the target industry and using influencers to get across to potential companies, social media platforms can be effectively utilized along with other strategies.
 The LinkedIn ad promotion allows the user to only target 100 companies and 1000 contacts in each campaign.
-The targeting can be done based on company name, job levels, seniority, job titles, skill sets, etc.
+The targeting can be done based on a company name, job levels, seniority, job titles, skill sets, etc.

 4. Lead-to-account matching is very important

 In B2B business, a lot of data is generated in the case of both existing customers and potential customers.
-The marketing team may develop leads but when it handed over to the sales force, very little information may be made available to them.
-Some of the leads may belong to one company and therefore matching the lead to a personal account is very important.
+The marketing team may develop leads, but when it is handed over to the sales force, very little information may be made available to them.
+Some of the leads may belong to one company, and therefore matching the lead to a personal account is very important.

 5. A commitment of the team

 The Account-Based Marketing strategy will not work unless there is a commitment on the part of the account team and coordination with marketing.
 This will ensure that the company shortlists optimal accounts to work with and get a better return on investment (ROI).
 Ensure that sales and marketing speak the same language.
 They should have the same success metrics to prevent each other’s efforts from becoming counter-productive.

 There should be a leader in sales who can coordinate the efforts and utilize the opportunities to engage with customers, including attending trade shows and events.
 Exposure to such account-based marketing events enable team leaders, account executive members to interact and build relationships.

 6. Account-Based Marketing is about sustaining relationships

 The success with Account-Based Marketing (ABM) lies in sustaining relationships and think beyond closing deals.
 Each communication in the Account-Based Marketing campaign should have consistency with respect to design, message, logo, which represent your brand.